2019 Semi-finalist Chanticleer International Book Awards (Unpublished Manuscript)

 Description: What you pick up after a dog shouldn’t include dead bodies.
 Still grappling with the death of her husband, former cryptanalyst Katie Wilk takes a job teaching high school math in a town where Titanic trivia is more than just a game.
-So when her dog Joey finds the body of the much-admired hometown moviemaker, and she stumbles on encoded messages luring her students to deadly drug parties, Katie realizes she is the only one who can stop the next murder from happening.
+So when her dog Maverick finds the body of the much-admired hometown moviemaker, and she stumbles on encoded messages luring her students to deadly drug parties, Katie realizes she is the only one who can stop the next murder from happening.
 Mixed in correct proportions, dogs, numbers, puzzles, and murder can be essential ingredients for intrigue.

-Abandoning a promising career in cryptanalysis, Katie finds a job teaching in a small Midwest town.
+ndoning a promising career in cryptanalysis, Katie finds a job teaching in a small Midwest town.
 Her husband bequeathed her a dog she can’t control and a dying wish that she leads a full life, but her dog Joey has a gift for delivering lacy lingerie into the hands of her male visitors, barking from the kitchen table, and dragging Katie around by the leash.
 However, it’s his ability to find bodies that makes her new close-knit community wary, but when Joey rescues the toddler next door, he’s applauded and Katie is encouraged to certify him as a search-and-rescue canine.

 Katie and Maverick are out for their walk when Maverick dashes through the moving gate at a self-storage facility and they get locked in.
 By the time the police respond to the silent alarms the pair have set off, the smell of exhaust fumes has begun to seep from one of the garage-sized units, and the car inside is quickly engulfed in a ball of flame.
 Was it a suicide that turned extra messy, or did someone rig the expensive sports car to explode and kill the woman inside?